Covid 19 coronavirus: One more case in Taranaki overnight

 In the new numbers released today by the Ministry of Health, Taranaki showed an increase of one case since yesterday.

-The latest case is a 39 year old female who has recently returned from the United Kingdom and is in strict isolation.

-The case is one of the 61 new cases announced today by Director of Public Health Dr Caroline McElnay.
+The new case in Taranaki is one of 89 new cases across the country overnight.

+Director-General of Health Ashley Bloomfield says The 89 new cases are made up of 76 confirmed cases and 13 probable cases.
+Ninety-two people have recovered from the virus so far.
+The 89 cases represent the highest daily rise so far in New Zealand.

+Thirteen people are in hospital and two are in ICU.
+One patient in Taranaki remains in hospital in a stable condition.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website